EM51641/Crude-Oil-and-Equity/README.md

 ```
 The Code is made to only work on the python ide of https://QuantConnect.com .

+QuantConnect Provides a Free server in order to test strategies.

 Elyes Mahjoubi

 Jerome van Eck Duymaer van Twist